EE 109 - Spring 2025 Introduction to Embedded Systems

 Format of the Serial Signals

-For all the speed trap devices to be capable of communicating with others, use the following parameters for the USART0 module in the Arduino.
+For all the temperature monitoring devices to be capable of communicating with others, use the following parameters for the USART0 module in the Arduino.
 Refer to the slides from the lecture on serial interfaces for information on how to configure the USART0 module for these settings.

 Serial Interface Protocol

-The serial data link between two speed traps uses a simple protocol:
+The serial data link between two temperature monitors uses a simple protocol:

 In many devices that use serial links these features are implemented using relatively complex data structures and interrupt service routines so the processor does not have to spend much time doing polling of the receiver and transmitter.
 We’ll do it in a simpler manner that should work fine for this application.

-The protocol for communicating the measured speed between two speed traps will consist of a string of up to six bytes in this order:
+The protocol for communicating the temperature thresholds between two devices will consist of a string of up to six bytes in this order:

-For example, to send a speed of 35.7 cm/sec degrees, the transmission should consist of {357}.
+For example, to send the threshold values mentioned above, the transmission should consist of <6379>.

 Transmitting Data

-When your software determines that the speed measuring event has completed, it should call a routine that sends the characters for the speed to the remote unit.
+When your software determines that the threshold values need to be sent, it should call a routine that sends the characters for the thresholds to the remote unit.
 The serial link is much slower than the processor so the program has to poll the transmitter to see when it can put the next character to be sent in the transmitter’s data register for sending.
 The UCSR0A register contains a bit (UDRE0 - USART Data Register Empty) that tells when it’s ready to be given the next character to send.
 While this bit is a zero, the transmitter is busy sending a previous character and the program must wait for it to become a one.
 Once the UDRE0 bit becomes a one, the program can store the next character to be sent in the UDR0 register.

 while ((UCSR0A & (1 << UDRE0)) == 0) { }